 It can be hard to choose a whey protein, especially when there are so many different brands and different types of whey protein to choose from.
-In part one of this series we look at what makes each whey protein type different from each other.
+In part one of this series, we look at what makes each whey protein type different from the other.
 But first, why is whey protein so popular?

 Whey protein is the biggest player in the supplement industry.
-The simple reason is that whey protein has an amino acid profile which most closely meets the needs of the average human, when compared to other available types of protein.
+The simple reason is that whey protein has an amino acid profile that most closely meets the needs of the average human when compared to other available types of protein.
 Whey Protein is relatively easy to flavour, making it pleasant to drink for the average individual.
-The high branched chain amino acid (BCAA) content makes whey protein effective for maintaining and/or increasing muscle mass.
-Lastly, whey protein is a cost effective way to ensure the protein needs of athletes and bodybuilders are met when comparing it to high protein foods such as chicken or salmon.
+The high branched-chain amino acid (BCAA) content makes whey protein effective for maintaining and/or increasing muscle mass.
+Lastly, whey protein is a cost-effective way to ensure the protein needs of athletes and bodybuilders are met when comparing it to high protein foods such as chicken or salmon.

 So that’s why whey protein is a staple in most athlete’s supplement regime, but what protein should you buy?

 The three different types of whey protein are most commonly Whey Protein Concentrate (WPC), Whey Protein Isolate (WPI), Hydrolysed Whey Protein or a Whey Protein Blend which is a mixture of the different types.

 Whey protein concentrate (WPC) is the most basic and best value type of whey protein.
 This is because it requires the least amount of processing from the raw material stage through to the finished product.
 WPC typically contains the most lactose and fat and therefore the lowest protein concentration.
 The typical whey protein concentrates on the market these days usually contain between 70-75g of protein for every 100g of protein powder.